Atticus29/dataJitsu/specs.md

   - [x] Feature to delete move name from move list
   - [x] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
   - [x] Put delete feature under control of isAdmin (or isModerator?)
-  - [x] Added moveNames not in alphabetical order
+  - [x] Added eventNames not in alphabetical order
   - [x] Standardize how these things are capitalized
   - [x] Test written to make sure name addition is seen in match
   - [x] Test written to make sure name approval is seen in admin list; delete name at the end